Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Louisiana

 Citation: Children's Code Art.
 610(G); Rev. Stat. § 40:1086.11

 If a physician has cause to believe that a newborn was exposed in utero to an unlawfully used controlled dangerous substance, the physician shall order a toxicology test upon the newborn, without the consent of the newborn's parents or guardian, to determine whether there is evidence of prenatal neglect.
-If the test results are positive, the physician shall issue a report, as soon as possible, in accordance with this article.
-If the test results are negative, all identifying information shall be obliterated if the record is retained, unless the parent approves the inclusion of identifying information.
+If the test results are positive, the physician shall issue a report as soon as possible, in accordance with this article.
+If the test results are negative, all identifying information shall be obliterated if the record is retained unless the parent approves the inclusion of identifying information.
 Positive test results shall not be admissible in a criminal prosecution.

-If a newborn exhibits symptoms of withdrawal or other observable and harmful effects in his or her physical appearance or functioning that a physician believes are due to the use of a controlled dangerous substance in a lawfully prescribed manner by the mother during pregnancy, the physician shall make a notification to the Department of Children and Family Services on a form developed by the department.
+If a newborn exhibits symptoms of withdrawal or other observable and harmful effects in their physical appearance or functioning that a physician believes are due to the use of a controlled dangerous substance in a lawfully prescribed manner by the mother during pregnancy, the physician shall make a notification to the Department of Children and Family Services on a form developed by the department.
 Such notification shall not constitute a report of child abuse or prenatal neglect, nor shall it require prosecution for any illegal action.

 A health-care provider shall be authorized to share any protected health information with the department for the purpose of complying with the notification requirement of this subpart.

 The department shall promulgate rules and regulations in accordance with the Administrative Procedure Act to implement the provisions of this subpart.
-Such rules shall include, at minimum, all of the following:
+Such rules shall include, at minimum, all the following:

-• The manner in which the notification shall be made to the department
+- The manner in which the notification shall be made to the department

-• The form and minimum required contents of the notification
+- The form and minimum required contents of the notification

-• The plan to monitor the statewide system regarding the availability and delivery of appropriate services for newborns and affected families and caregivers
+- The plan to monitor the statewide system regarding the availability and delivery of appropriate services for newborns and affected families and caregivers

 Assessment of the Infant and Family